SuperNEMO-DBD-France/Falaise/resources/urn/db/README.rst

 .. code::

-   [urn::snemo:demonstrator:simulation:2.1]
+   [urn:snemo:demonstrator:simulation:2.1]
       |
       +------------------------------------+--------------------------------------------------+
       |                                    |                                                  |
       v                                    v                                                  v
-   [urn::snemo:demonstrator:setup:1.0]  [urn::snemo:demonstrator:simulation:vertexes:4.1]  [urn::snemo:demonstrator:simulation:decays:1.2]
+   [urn:snemo:demonstrator:setup:1.0]  [urn:snemo:demonstrator:simulation:vertexes:4.1]  [urn:snemo:demonstrator:simulation:decays:1.2]
       |                                    |
       +------------------------------------+
       |
       v
-   [urn::snemo:demonstrator:geometry:4.0]
+   [urn:snemo:demonstrator:geometry:4.0]
       |
       |
       |
       v
-   [urn::snemo:demonstrator]
+   [urn:snemo:demonstrator]
 ..

-   Suppose we decide to enrich the vertex generation setup with additional vertex generators not implemented in the ``urn::snemo:demonstrator:simulation:vertexes:4.1`` configuration.
-We can create a new ``urn::snemo:demonstrator:simulation:vertexes:4.2`` configuration setup.
-As the simulation setup depends on the vertex generation setup, it is necessary to publish a new ``urn::snemo:demonstrator:simulation:3.0`` simulation setup.
-This will preserve the existing one (backward compatibility) and make possible to use the new one independently of which the dependency scheme is:
+   Suppose  we  decide to  enrich  the  vertex generation  setup  with additional    vertex   generators    not    implemented   in    the ``urn:snemo:demonstrator:simulation:vertexes:4.1``   configuration.
+   We             can             create             a             new ``urn:snemo:demonstrator:simulation:vertexes:4.2``    configuration setup.
+As  the simulation  setup depends  on the  vertex generation setup,     it     is     necessary     to     publish     a     new ``urn:snemo:demonstrator:simulation:3.0``  simulation setup.
+This will preserve  the existing  one (backward compatibility)  and make possible to  use the new  one independently.
+The  dependency scheme
+   is:

 .. code::

-   [urn::snemo:demonstrator:simulation:3.0]
+   [urn:snemo:demonstrator:simulation:3.0]
       |
       +------------------------------------+--------------------------------------------------+
       |                                    |                                                  |
       v                                    v                                                  v
-   [urn::snemo:demonstrator:setup:1.0]  [urn::snemo:demonstrator:simulation:vertexes:4.2]  [urn::snemo:demonstrator:simulation:decays:1.2]
+   [urn:snemo:demonstrator:setup:1.0]  [urn:snemo:demonstrator:simulation:vertexes:4.2]  [urn:snemo:demonstrator:simulation:decays:1.2]
       |                                    |
       +------------------------------------+
       |
       v
-   [urn::snemo:demonstrator:geometry:4.0]
+   [urn:snemo:demonstrator:geometry:4.0]
       |
       |
       |
       v
-   [urn::snemo:demonstrator]
+   [urn:snemo:demonstrator]
 ..